-The 12 Best Montessori Activities for 3 Year Olds
+The 12 Best Montessori Activities for 3 Year Olds in 2023

 Any parent can get started with Montessori practical life activities at home.
 Your 3 year old is now eager to gain independence and explore the world around them.
 At this age, your toddler continues to refine their hand- eye coordination and their ability to grasp things.

 A three year old's vocabulary and language is usually growing rapidly at this stage.
 They are in need of a lot of gross motor skills and movement.
 Some possibilities for self expression through practical life and nature activities are explained in this article.

 Benefits of Montessori Activities for 3 Year Olds

 Three year old's can not only benefit from Montessori activities, but they are also great for wearing out busy toddlers.

 - Movement such as walking, increased coordination and control over movements, fine motor skills and dexterity